focus000/obsidian/Zettelkasten/consensus.md

 ## PoS

 Since PoW calculate hash is nonsense, we proposed to avoid waste power.
+PoW is make profit transfer to crypto curr

 ---
 # References